ndharani/pomodoro-up/README.md

 # pomodoro-up

 Gamify getting your tasks done with Pomodoro timers.
 Pomodoro Up is a Rails 6.1 app running on Ruby 2.7.2 and deployed to Heroku.
-It has a test suite which should be run before commiting to the master branch.

 ## Local setup